-9 credits, 16 hours lecture, 16 hours lab, 192 hours clinical The course covers theories, ethics and evidence-informed approaches to community health nursing including primary healthcare, population health, health maintenance and promotion, and disease and injury prevention.
+6 credits, 18 hours lecture, 18 hours lab, 144 hours clinical The course covers theories, ethics and evidence-informed approaches to community health nursing including primary healthcare, population health, health maintenance and promotion. and disease and injury prevention.
 It includes exploration of concepts of community- based assessment, planning, intervention, and evaluation with community-as- client.
 The practicum portion of the course includes a variety of community settings.
 Nursing practice will include health assessment and interventions for clients throughout the lifespan and care continuum.
+Clinical hours listed are the total number of hours and will be offered over 6 weeks.